 |Have releasable zip ties securing the closed door to the frame, utilizing all original drill holes.
 (Alaska can supply)|

 The following kennel sizes are allowed on Alaska Airlines:

 |Size||Kennel size||Average Dimensions (height x width x depth)|

 |Extra small||100||15" x 16" x 21"|

 |Medium||300||23" x 22" x 32"|

 * Extra large (Size 500) kennels are only accepted on Boeing 737 aircraft, Alaska Airlines flight series 001-999, and some 2000 series flights operated with Bombardier Q400 aircraft.
 Contact Reservations to confirm your pet's kennel can be accommodated.

 - Alaska Airlines is unable to accept a carrier larger than a 500 size kennel

-- Pets are not permitted to travel in the baggage compartment on flights operated by Virgin America, also known as Alaska Airlines flight series 1000-1999.
+- Pets are not permitted to travel in the baggage compartment on Airbus aircraft, which are Alaska Airlines flight series 1000-1999.